palto42/caltimer/README.md

 ## Config file
 The Python script uses an ini file to define the available swithce and some general settings.
+The ini file needs to be stored as /etc/caltimer/caltimer.ini

 ## Timer entries
 For each switch time a calendar entry is added with an aritrary summary, the location containing teh switch name